qi1224/qi1224.github.io/_posts/ 2025-09-20-got-best-student-paper.markdown

 layout: post
 title:  Got Best Student Paper at UCPSS
 date:   2025-09-20 18:00:00 +0100
+description:  Excited to share that I received the Best Student Paper Award at UCPSS 2025!
+Our study evaluates the SAMs density on nanostructured surfaces, via wetting state charaterization.
+It’s been an inspiring experience meeting so many brilliant minds!
 image:  ucpss2025.jpg
 tags:   Activity
 ---
-Excited to share that I received the Best Student Paper Award at [UCPSS 2025][ucpss-2025].

-I recently attended the Symposium on Ultra Clean Processing of Semiconductor Surfaces (UCPSS) 2025, where I had the opportunity to give an oral presentation on our recent work focusing on self-assembled monolayers (SAMs) deposition and the characterization of their quality.
+I recently attended the [Symposium on Ultra Clean Processing of Semiconductor Surfaces (UCPSS) 2025][ucpss-2025], where I had the opportunity to give an oral presentation on our recent work focusing on self-assembled monolayers (SAMs) deposition and the characterization of their quality.
 The symposium brought together leading researchers and industry experts in ultra-clean processing and surface preparation technologies, providing an excellent platform for in-depth discussions on current challenges and emerging trends in semiconductor fabrication.

 During the meeting, I engaged with many scholars and industrial scientists, and it became clear that SAMs are attracting significant attention for their role in advanced patterning techniques, particularly in area-selective etching and deposition processes.
 The ability of a SAM to form a dense, well-organized monolayer makes it an attractive candidate for high-resolution masking, offering the potential to precisely define functional areas at the nanoscale.
 However, despite these advantages, SAMs remain a double-edged sword.
 Their self-assembly properties are highly sensitive to surface conditions, and achieving uniform coverage on structured or high-aspect-ratio surfaces continues to be challenging.